toptensoftware/mk.js/readme.md

 ### File Rules

-File rules describe how to produce a file and only execute if the target file doesn't exist, or is older than any of its dependencies.
+File rules describe how to produce a file and are only invoked if the target file doesn't exist or is older than any of its dependencies.

 File rules have an `output` property that identifies the file the rule produces: